wp-plugins/front-end-pm/readme.txt

 === Front End PM ===
 Contributors: shamim51
-Tags: front end pm,front-end-pm,pm,private message,personal message,front end,frontend pm,frontend,message,email,mail
+Tags: front end pm,front-end-pm,pm,private message,personal message,front end,frontend pm,frontend,message,email,mail,contact form, secure contact form, simple contact form
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=4HKBQ3QFSCPHJ&lc=US&item_name=Front%20End%20PM&item_number=Front%20End%20PM&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
-Requires at least: 2.7
+Requires at least: 2.8
 Tested up to: 3.9
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Front End PM is a Private Messaging system to your WordPress site.This is full functioning messaging system from front end.
+Front End PM is a Private Messaging system and a secure contact form to your WordPress site.This is full functioning messaging system from front end.

 == Description ==
-Front End PM is a Private Messaging system to your WordPress site.This is full functioning messaging system from front end.
+Front End PM is a Private Messaging system and a secure contact form to your WordPress site.This is full functioning messaging system from front end.
 The messaging is done entirely through the front-end of your site rather than the Dashboard.
 This is very helpful if you want to keep your users out of the Dashboard area.

 * Works through a Page rather than the dashboard.
 This is very helpful if you want to keep your users out of the Dashboard area!
 * Users can privately message one another